Family Sessions

 • It's time to make tough medical choices, and family members have different opinions.

-Let my expertise and experience help guide your family to resolve the conflict
+Let my expertise and experience help guide your family to a solution

 My approach differs from other types of disciplines and providers because I operate from the following set of values.
 When you work with me, you have a professional who is: